On The Absolute Constant in Hanson-Wright Inequality

 \section{Abstract}

 We revisit and slightly modify the proof of the Gaussian Hanson-Wright inequality where we keep track of the absolute constant in its formulation.

-In this short report we investigate the following concentration of measure inequality which is a special case\footnote{In the general formulation of the Hanson-Wright inequality, the entries of $\underline{\boldsymbol{x}}$ are i.i.d. random variables with zero mean, unit variance and sub-Gaussian tail decay.} of the Hanson-Wright inequality~\cite{Hanson1, Hanson2}: \begin{thm}[Gaussian Hanson-Wright Inequality] Let $\underline{\boldsymbol{x}}\sim N(0,I_n)$ be a standard Gaussian vector of length $n$.
+In this short report we investigate the following concentration of measure inequality which is the "Gaussian-version" of the Hanson-Wright inequality\footnote{In the general formulation of the Hanson-Wright inequality, the entries of $\underline{\boldsymbol{x}}$ are i.i.d. random variables with zero mean, unit variance and sub-Gaussian tail decay.} [1], [2]: \begin{thm}[Hanson-Wright Inequality] Let $\underline{\boldsymbol{x}}\sim \mathrm{N}(\underline{0}_n,I_n)$.
 If $A$ is a nonzero $n\times n$ matrix, then

-for every $a>0$ where $\kappa$ is an absolute constant that does not depend on $n$, $A$ and $a$. \end{thm} Here, $\|A\|_2$ is the Hilbert-Schmidt norm of $A$ defined by
+for every $a>0$ where $C$ is an absolute constant that does not depend on $n$, $A$ and $a$. \end{thm} Here, $\|A\|_2$ is the Hilbert-Schmidt norm of $A$ defined by